 Section 145 of the DGCL, provides, among other things, that a Delaware corporation may indemnify any person who was, is or is threatened to be made, party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative (other than an action by or in the right of such corporation), by reason of the fact that such person is or was an officer, director, employee or agent of such corporation or is or was serving at the request of such corporation as a director, officer, employee or agent of another corporation or enterprise.
 The indemnity may include expenses (including attorneys' fees), judgments, fines and amounts paid in settlement actually and reasonably believed to be in or not opposed to the corporation's best interests and, with respect to any criminal action or proceeding, had no reasonable cause to believe that his or her conduct was unlawful.
-A Delaware corporation may indemnify any person is or was a director, officer, employee or agent of another corporation or enterprise.
-The indemnity may include expenses (including attorneys' fees) actually and reasonably incurred by such person in connection with such action or suit or proceeding, provided such person is or was a director, officer, employee or agent of another corporation or enterprise.
-The indemnity may include expenses (including attorneys' fees) actually and reasonably incurred by such person or enterprise.
-The indemnity may include expenses (including attorneys' fees) actually and reasonably incurred by such person in connection with the defense or settlement of such action or suit, provided such person acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the corporation or suit, provided such person acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the corporation's best interests, provided such person acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the corpo
+A Delaware corporation may indemnify any persons who were or are a party to any threatened, pending or completed action or suit by or in the right of the corporation by reason of the fact that such person is or was a director, officer, employee or agent of another corporation or enterprise.
+The indemnity may include expenses (including attorneys' fees) actually and reasonably incurred by such person in connection or suit by or in the right of the corporation by reason of the fact that such person is or was a director, officer, employee or agent of another corporation or enterprise.
+The indemnity may include expenses (including attorneys' fees) actually and reasonably incurred by such person in connection with the defense or settlement of such action or suit, provided such person acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the corporation's best interests, provided further that no indemnification is permitted without judicial approval if the officer, director, employee or agent is adjudged to be liable to the corporation.
+Where an officer or director is succes must indemnify him or her against the expenses (including attorneys' fees) which such officer or director has actually and reasonably incurred.